MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 ### Layouts

-- [ ] Mobile rendering does not indicate what elements are in a sub-menu, so hierarchy awareness is mostly impossible.
+- [ ] Mobile rendering does not indicate what elements are in a sub-menu, so hierarchy awareness is mostly impossible. **Trying to use indenting for this**

 ![image](subnav-mobile-styles.png)